Premature draining of the Nexus 6P battery

 This class action seeks to compensate all persons who have purchased a Nexus 6P in Québec.
-The action alleges that the battery of the device manufactured by Huawei discharges prematurely.
+The action alleges that the battery of the device manufactured by Huawei drains prematurely.

 Summary of the class action

-The Nexus 6P is a high-end cellphone commercialized in Canada since November 2015.
+The Nexus 6P was a high-end cellphone commercialized in Canada starting in November 2015.

-Despite its high cost, after only a few months of use, the phones turn off even if the pictogram on the screen indicates that there remains battery, even 30 or 40% battery.
-The phone can only turn on again if it is connected to a charger.
-The display screen turns on again, showing the same remaining battery level as when it was turned off.
-The battery will empty again very quickly as soon as it is disconnected.
+Despite its high cost, after only a few months of use, the phones would turn off even if the pictogram on the screen indicated that there remained battery, even 30 or 40% battery.
+The phone could only be turned on again if it was connected to a charger.
+The display screen would turn on again, showing the same remaining battery level as when it was turned off.
+The battery would empty again very quickly as soon as it was disconnected.

-Deficiencies in Nexus 6P cell phones seriously affect the purpose for which they are normally intended, including wireless communication.
-The battery life of the Nexus 6P is unreasonable in comparison to a typical battery for a phone of such high value.
+Deficiencies in Nexus 6P cell phones seriously affected the purpose for which they were normally intended, including wireless communication.
+The battery life of the Nexus 6P was unreasonable in comparison to a typical battery for a phone of such high value.

-The premature discharge of the Nexus 6P’s battery is directly related to a faulty battery design.
-It is a serious hidden defect under both the Consumer Protection Act and the Civil Code of Québec.
+According to the plaintiff, the premature draining of the Nexus 6P’s battery was directly related to a faulty battery design.
+It was a serious hidden defect under both the Consumer Protection Act and the Civil Code of Québec.